 Her bathroom was equally gorgeous.
 She told us she chose the cheapest floor tile she could find, but when placed in a herringbone pattern, it made it look expensive.

 And she designed and built these oak dressers, too, and used liming wax on them to bring out the grain, keeping them natural.

 I believe she also built or rescued those stools and painted them, too.

-The following day we went to her studio and learned some awesome furniture painting techniques, which I’ll share with you in the next post!
+The following day we went to her studio and learned some awesome furniture painting techniques, such as how to use dust of ages and wax to age furniture.

 But I left her house and that workshop feeling inspired.